Jiff21/Notes/README.md

 To run all tests cd into the project folder.
 Then run the following command.

-	python test/python-selenium/full_runner.py
+	grunt test:pyfull

 To run individual tests you can simply run

 	python python-selenium-tests/test_name_test.py

 You can also run a suite of tests by importing them into a file.
-See full_suite.py or smoke_suite.py for how the tests are imported.
+See full_runner.py or smoke_suite.py for how the tests are imported.
 Or run a set of commands with something like this.

-	python python-selenium-tests/smoke_suite.py
+	grunt: test:pysmoke

 With this setup, remember to configure the full_runner and suites by editing the imports as you add tests.